Colombia: Santa Marta

 Vermilion Cardinal

-Day 5: Camarones & Los Flamencos Reserve Aug 28
+Day 6: Camarones & Los Flamencos Reserve

-In the morning we’ll bird the dry woodlands and desert around the Los Flamencos reserve.
+In the morning, we’ll bird the dry woodlands and desert around the Los Flamencos reserve.
 This exciting region hosts a whole assortment of unique and beautiful species like Orinocan Saltator, White-whiskered Spinetail and the stunning Vermilion Cardinal.
 Other targets here include Tocuyo Sparrow, Buffy Hummingbird, Pileated Finch, Scaled Dove, Slender-billed Tyrannulet, Red-billed Emerald, Red-billed Scythebill, Glaucous Tanager, and Chestnut Piculet.

 We’ll have a delicious lunch with cold beverages and head over to the salt pan lagoons which host a variety of aquatic and forest birds.
 First and foremost we’ll keep our eyes peeled for the stunning Scarlet Ibis often interspersed with the abundant White Ibis.
 Other birds include Double-striped Thicknee, Black Skimmer, Roseate Spoonbill.
 Russet-throated Puffbird, Wilson’s Plover, Collared Plover, Bare-eyed Pigeon, Blue-crowned Parakeet, Northern White-fringed Antwren, Northern Scrub-Flycatcher, Olive-Gray Saltator and a mix of shorebirds, gulls, and terns.
 With luck we’ll pick out an American Flamingo or two!